 A good night’s rest is vital for your health and sense of well-being.
 Getting proper sleep makes your body feel better and your mind work better.
 The best mattresses provide the best sleep.
-When you’re buying a new mattress, you need to know what style and size will work for your needs.
-Read on to discover how to choose a mattress that can help you sleep better every night.
+When you’re buying a new mattress, you need to know the types of mattresses and the style and size that works for your needs.
+Read on to discover the difference between types of mattresses so that you sleep better every night.

 Memory Foam Mattresses

 Memory foam mattresses are made up of a combination of many layers.
 Many consider them the best mattresses for pressure relief, support and body contouring.
 Some even include gel foam.
 If you need consistent support, invest in a mattress with a foam core.
 It should support your body evenly, keeping your spine aligned.
 This will avoid creating painful pressure points.

 Foam mattresses typically have a firmer base and aren’t springy due to their thickness.
 The thicker the foam, the less the mattress sinks and moves when you lay on it.
 This thickness is beneficial if you share a bed or experience pain after you wake up.